 Batkovic made her WNBL debut for the Australian Institute of Sport (AIS) at 15 years of age in 1996.
 In a 334 game WNBL career spanning close to 22 years Batkovic has scored over 5,500 points, taken over 2,850 rebounds, played in five WNBL Championships and shows no signs of slowing down.
 When most of her AIS peers have retired she keeps on adding to her burgeoning resume, at 37 years of age winning a sixth WNBL MVP award in seven seasons and also winning the Rachel Sporn medal as Grand Final MVP for the first time in her career.
 In the most important game of the season – game 3 of the Grand Final series Batkovic recorded her 17th double-double of the season, amazingly she reached this mark before half-time of the decider.
 In the three game grand final series Batkovic averaged 22.3 points and 12 rebounds per game which was higher than her output during the regular season in both categories.

-After Townsville’s game 3 victory against the Melbourne Boomers Fire head coach Claudia Brassard commented on Batkovic’s season and GF series and her season “Suzy’s an unbelievable player.
+After Townsville’s game 3 victory against the Melbourne Boomers Fire head coach Claudia Brassard commented on Batkovic’s season and GF series “Suzy’s an unbelievable player.
 She’s obviously ageless with the way that she battles and she did such a good job battling Lizzie and that’s not easy by any means.
 She was producing for us at both ends of the floor and the season she’s had has been incredible.
 She wouldn’t have been happy with game one, but she came out and had blinders in games two and three.
 That’s just the type of player she is.
 I’m just really happy for her that she finally won that medal.”

 During the 2017/18 regular season left-hander Batkovic maintained her status as a dominant force, ranking third in the league for points per game, second for rebounds, fifth for blocked shots and seventh for steals whilst providing tremendous leadership for the Townsville Fire.